rgorby/MAGE/docs/source/quickStart/building/index.rst

 ``kaiju`` software on a different system, use these instructions as a starting point.

 Before you begin
 ----------------

-The ``kaiju`` software is typically built with the Intel Fortran compiler (although the software can also be built with any Fortran compiler, e.g., GNU).
+The ``kaiju`` software is typically built with the Intel Fortran compiler (although the software can also be built with other Fortran compilers, e.g., GNU).
 Building the software also requires the ``cmake`` build tool, the ``HDF5`` library, and an ``MPI`` library.
 Instructions for loading these packages are provided in the ``module`` commands for each HPC system.

 Getting the source code
 -----------------------